CodeURJC-DAW-2019-20/webapp6/README.md

 ng serve
 after using ng serve the application will be executed and can be opened in your browser.

+### Run angular with Docker
+For this, you will need to go to the file create_image.ps1 and execute its content in the Windows Powershell.
+This will download angular-cli and node using a container, then it will move the files created in the dist directory to the new directory located in \backend\src\main\resources\static\.
+In order to access the angular application you need to put the following URL: https://127.0.0.1:8080/new/.

 ### Classes and templates diagram
 ![github-large](https://github.com/CodeURJC-DAW-2019-20/webapp6/blob/master/frontend/src/assets/diagram/Templates%20and%20clases%20diagram.png)